 How to set up a VPN

-The majority of VPN apps will have an OpenVPN protocol, meaning it’s a simple matter of allowing the app to configure your settings for you.
+You can set up the majority of VPN apps instantly, as most will have an OpenVPN protocol, meaning it’s a simple matter of allowing the app to configure your settings for you.
 However there are a few small differences to be aware of when setting up a VPN on Windows, Mac, Chrome, Apple and Android devices.

 How to set up a VPN on Windows

 Once you’ve created a VPN profile, you might need to configure your Windows VPN settings.

 - Go into Settings -> Network & Internet -> VPN.

 - Click ‘Add a VPN connection’.

 - Select Windows (built-in) for your VPN provider.